 Two cleansing balms I’m in love with are the ELEMIS Pro-Collagen Cleansing Balm (you know I love my Elemis products) and the cult EVE LOM cleanser.
 Both are pricey but amazing!
 I don’t want to have to rub my skin too hard to get makeup off, and both the Elemis & Eve Lom balms do a great job melting off any makeup.

 For a second cleanse, you know I love the Glossier Milky Jelly Cleanser.
 If you didn’t know, look at this almost empty bottle.
 It’s a sign of a loved product.
 I wasn’t 100% sold on the slight rose scent, but it’s actually very subtle, so I got over it, as I actually really enjoy the texture of the cleanser and how it works.

 The Garnier Micellar Gel face wash, which I sometimes use, is a good budget option.
 It’s nice and gentle, and a great morning cleanser.
-Another product I’ve been meaning to try for ages is the Philosophy Purity Face Wash*, and I promise I will do soon because I’ve heard great stuff about it.
-I’ll report when I finally start using it.
+Another product I’ve been enjoying is the Philosophy Purity Face Wash*, which I use whenever I go to Simon’s house.

 Aaaand that’s all I have for you today.
 Do you double cleanse, and if so, what products do you use?
 Let me know in the comments!